-The Grownup recognizes that as long as you play the same game, no victory is forever.
+The Grownup recognizes that as long as you play the same win-lose game, no victory is forever.
 The Game goes on as long as there are willing players.
-For example, the political power game will swing from Left to Right to Left to Right, etc. throughout changing times over the decades.
+For example, the political power game will swing from Left to Right and Right to Left, etc. throughout changing times over the decades.
 Victories that "should" be understood by everyone as representing how the world "ought" to be continue to be challenged by stupid people who think their way represents the world as it "ought" to be.

 The Grownup recognizes that the goal of the game is not to "win" but to make the competitors "better" at the game they want to play.
-For example, the more evenly matched competing basketball teams are, the more likely they will see improvements in the play of both teams.
-CCVIIII
+For example, the more evenly matched competing basketball teams are, the more likely they will see improvements in the play of both teams. ccix